City of Kwinana

 |City of Kwinana - All industries||2016||2011||Change|

-In 2016, there were 207 people in the who caught public transport to work (train, bus, tram or ferry) in City of Kwinana, compared with 10,421 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 207 people who caught public transport to work (train, bus, tram or ferry) in the City of Kwinana, compared with 10,497 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the City of Kwinana and Western Australia were:
+The major differences between the method of travel to work of the workforce in the City of Kwinana and the Western Australia workforce were:

 - A smaller percentage of local workers who travelled by train (0.7% compared to 4.9%)